EgyAnon/CPU-Task-Scheduler-Simulator/README.md

 ## Project Overview

 This project simulates various CPU scheduling algorithms in an interactive desktop application.
 The application provides a graphical user interface (GUI) built using Qt and supports dynamic process addition while the scheduler is running.
 The simulation operates in real-time, with each unit of time mapped to 1 second, and updates the remaining burst time table live.
-The application uses multithreading in the backend to handle the scheduling logic independently of the GUI, ensuring a smooth user experience without interface lag.
+The application uses multithreading in the backend to handle the scheduling logic, ensuring a smooth user experience without interface lag.

 The implemented CPU schedulers include:
 - **First-Come, First-Served (FCFS)**